Avanade/emtech-xr/README.md

 ## XR for Business

-This project is a repository for Avanade's experimentation and research around XR for business.
-The proess follows Avanade's [emtech process](https://github.com/Avanade/emtech-process).
+This project contained Avanade's early experimentation and research around XR for business.
+The proess follows Avanade's [emtech process](https://github.com/Avanade/emtech-process) - the [emtech process](https://github.com/Avanade/emtech-process) repository contains a full list of our reseach projects and completed work.

-The first sprint of this project is investigation of XR software, and may not yield code.
-For more information on what this project is testing, the experiment, and data used, see the [project hypothesis](hypothesis.md).
+### Outputs
+- Tool Comparison - We reviewed 22 virtual reality tools, and produced an internally facing comparison of the best services to use.
+We recommend the use of Microsoft Mesh/AltSpaceVR, Spatial.io, or Mozilla Hubs.
+- Ethics Overview - We produced an ethical overview on the importance of considering employees.
+- Virtual Space - We recreated the Avanade London office in Virtual Reality using Unity and Blender.
+[A video of our work](https://www.youtube.com/watch?v=ilYaBASU5XQ&feature=youtu.be) is available on YouTube.
+- Procedural Generation - We created internal procedural generation tools which take objects in virtual reality, and adjust them to make them feel more real.
+- Workplace Platform - We created a re-usable workplace platform for Avanade and Accenture enabling us to connect the real world and the virtual world.

+Most of our outputs were internally facing, and one of our project retrospectives was an aim to contribute more to the community.

 # Sources, License and Attribution